Datalog and Constraint Satisfaction with Infinite Templates: Definitions and basic facts

 \subsection{The existential pebble game}

-The existential $k$-pebble game was studied in the context of constraint satisfaction for instance in~\cite{KolaitisVardi,DalmauKolaitisVardi,FederVardi}.
+The existential $k$-pebble game has been introduced to the context of constraint satisfaction in~\cite{KolaitisVardi,DalmauKolaitisVardi,FederVardi}.
 As in~\cite{FederVardi}, we study this game with a second parameter, and first define the \emph{existential $(l,k)$-pebble game}.
 The usual existential $k$-pebble game is exactly the existential $(k-1,k)$-pebble game in our sense.
-The second parameter is necessary to obtain the strongest formulations of our results.
+Again, the second parameter is necessary to obtain the strongest formulations of our results.

 The game is played by the players Spoiler and Duplicator on (possibly infinite) structures $A$ and $B$ of the same relational signature.
 Each player has $k$ pebbles, $p_1, \dots, p_k$ for Spoiler and $q_1, \dots, q_k$ for Duplicator.
 Spoiler places his pebbles on elements of $A$, Duplicator her pebbles on elements of $B$.
 Initially, no pebbles are placed.
 In each round of the game Spoiler picks $k-l$ pebbles.
 If some of these pebbles are already placed on $A$, then Spoiler removes them from $A$, and Duplicator responds by removing the corresponding pebbles from $B$.
 Spoiler places the $k-l$ pebbles on elements of $A$, and Duplicator responds by placing the corresponding pebbles on elements of $B$.
 Let $i_1, \dots, i_m$ be the indices of the pebbles that are placed on $A$ (and $B$) after the $i$-th round.
 Let $a_{i_1}, \dots, a_{i_m}$ $(b_{i_1}, \dots, b_{i_m})$ be the elements of $A$ ($B$) pebbled with the pebbles $p_{i_1}, \dots, p_{i_m}$ ($q_{i_1}, \dots, q_{i_m}$) after the $i$-th round.
-If the partial mapping $h$ from $A$ to $B$ defined by $h(a_{i_j})=b_{i_j}$, for $1 \leq j \leq m$, is not a partial homomorphism from $A$ to $B$, then the game is over, and Spoiler wins.
+If the partial mapping $h$ from $A$ to $B$ defined by $h(a_{i_j})=b_{i_j}$, for $j \in \{1,\dots,m\}$, is not a partial homomorphism from $A$ to $B$, then the game is over, and Spoiler wins.
 Duplicator wins if the game continues forever.

-We would like to characterize the situations where \emph{Duplicator} can win the game, i.e., where Spoiler does not have a winning strategy.
-It turns out that in this case Duplicator can always play \emph{memoryless} in the sense that the decisions of Duplicator are only based on the current position of the pebbles, and not the previous decisions of the game.
-This holds for a much larger class of pebble games, see~\cite{GraedelThomasWilke}.
+\ignore{ We would like to characterize the situations where \emph{Duplicator} can win the game, i.e., where Spoiler does not have a winning strategy.
+It turns out that in this case Duplicator has a winning strategy that is \emph{positional} in the sense that the decisions of Duplicator are only based on the current position of the pebbles, and not the previous decisions of the game.
+This holds for a much larger class of pebble games, see~\cite{GraedelThomasWilke}. \manuel{Give pointer into the book, or give a better reference.} }

+It is convenient and customary~\cite{EbbinghausFlum} to define the existential pebble game in terms of winning positions.